mildbyte/minesweeper-sweeper/README.md

 be valid and whatever results we got from making that assumption are returned.
 It also keeps track of what cells we've visited to avoid working on them twice.

-`analyzeCells` calls `analyzeCell` on every revealed cell on the board.
+`analyzeCells` calls `analyzeCell` on every revealed cell on the board that has unknown neighbours.
 It tries to find out whether the cell has some neighbours that surely have a mine or are empty.
-It also detects contradictions (e.g. more mines around the cell than there are unrevealed cells) that would then get signalled back to `backtrackCell`.
-`analyzeCells` then concatenates everything that `analyzeCell` inferred about every cell (if there was a contradiction, `analyzeCells` returns `Nothing`).
+It also detects contradictions (e.g. more mines around the cell than there are unrevealed cells) that would then get signalled back to `backtrackCell`. `analyzeCells` then concatenates everything that `analyzeCell` inferred about every cell (if there was a contradiction, `analyzeCells` returns `Nothing`).

 `analyzeBoard` repeatedly calls `analyzeCells`, gets its conclusions and applies them to the game board until `analyzeCells` cannot infer anything else about the